 Six strategies for a good day’s fishing

 (1) Largemouth Bass like plastic worms.
-Purchase a variety of colours from clear to bright and in varying shades.
-If fish don’t seem to be biting on one colour then switch for something lighter, and if they’re still not biting, go for a worm darker than your original.
-Generally, it depends on the water colour, time of day and temperature.
+Purchase a variety of colors from clear to bright and in varying shades.
+If fish don’t seem to be biting on one color then switch for something lighter, and if they’re still not biting, go for a worm darker than your original.
+Generally, it depends on the water color, time of day and temperature.

 (2) Largemouth Bass like man-made or natural structure so look for them around jetty pylons, treefall and rock formations.
 They also like lots of weed so keep your eye out for a variety of spots.